evgenyix/j_security_check/README.md

 P.S.
-Need to configure secure domain in Wildfly standalone.xml or domain.xml Use Wildfly's CustomLoginModule (based on UsernamePasswordLoginModule) in this examplr for login processing
+Need to configure secure domain in Wildfly standalone.xml or domain.xml Use Wildfly's CustomLoginModule (based on UsernamePasswordLoginModule) in this example for login processing